-Figure 1 - Spatial Distribution of Precipitation
+Figure 1 - Spatial Distribution of Precipitation3

-While almost 50 percent of Mongolia's population lives in Ulaanbaatar, much of the remaining rural population are pastoralists and livestock herders.
+While almost 50 percent of Mongolia's population lives in Ulaanbaatar, much of the remaining rural population are population lives in order to morgania s population lives in order indiction in the remaining future population are pastoralists and livestock herders.
 These people are severely affected by Dzuds.
 Dzuds are harsh winter storms followed by a severe freeze which prevents animals from being able to graze.
 A Dzud in 2008, for example, killed 200,000 livestock, as well as 52 people 4